Blog Post

 ImpactoMat™ 5mm Learn More

-How to Soundproof a timber floor for airborne noise only
+How to Soundproof a timber floor for airborne noise

 When soundproofing against the unwanted airborne (only) noise from noisy neighbours above, travelling down to the room below.
 Or, alternatively, unwanted airborne noise from below, travelling to the room above, through a timber joisted floor, it is important to improve the mass of the floor to effectively soundproof the floor against noisy neighbours.